-New Zealand’s primary industries are growing rapidly, leaving major talent shortfalls at all levels, including industry executives.
+New Zealand’s primary industries are growing rapidly.
 Current estimates expect upwards of 50,000 additional employees will be needed in New Zealand by 2030 across all levels.
-Many of these will be at managerial level, expected to both understand agriculture and have the business and management skills to help it operate effectively.
+Many of these will be at managerial level.

-Industry have been consulted widely to develop this major, so you will be studying something that contains learning the industry are looking for.
+Industry have been consulted widely to develop this major, so your learning will be relevant.

 Management involves both being able to work independently and make management decisions, but also being able to work with and direct teams of people.
 Those people could be within your organisation, or external clients and stakeholders.